BekMart/21-practice/README.md

 - The game rules are displayed in a modal which pops up over the top of the page when clicked showing the game rules.
 The user can either click the x in the corner or anywhere else on the page to return to the game itself.
 ![The rules for the game appear in a modal which displays the rules in the dark green font in a yellow window which sits above the game screen, which is darkened.][game-rules]

+### 404 error page

+- A 404 error page appears in response to the wrong url being input.
+    - It has the same design and style as the rest of the website.
+    - It contains a hyperlink which when clicked, takes the user back to the main landing page.
+![Screenshot of the 404 error page which appears when the wrong url has been input.
+There is a message explaining this with a link to the main page.][404]

 <h1 id="features-to-implement">Features left to Implement</h1>

 ## Betting aspect